stonerlab/Stoner-PythonCode/README.rst

 --------------

 Versions 0.9.x (stable branch) are compatible with Python 2.7, 3.5, 3.6 and 3.7.
 The latest 0.9.6 version is also compatible with Python 3.8
-The development verstion (0.10, master branch) is compatible with Python 3.6, 3.7 and 3.8 but not 2.7.
+The current stable verstion (0.10, stable branch) is compatible with Python 3.6-3.9

 Conda packages are prepared for the stable branch and when the development branch enters beta testing.
 Pip wheels are prepared for selected stable releases only.